databio/databio_genomes/README.md

 - `assets.csv` - The primary sample_table.
 Each each row is an asset.
 - `recipe_inputs.csv` - The subsample_table.
 This provides a way to define each individual value passed to any of the 3 arguments of the `refgenie build` command: `--assets`, `--params`, and `--files`.
-- `refgenie_build_cfg.yaml` -- config file that defines the subprojects (which are used to download the input data) and additional project settings.
+- `refgenie_build_cfg.yaml` -- config file that defines a subproject (which is used to download the input data) and additional project settings.

 ## Building assets using this PEP